open-feature/spec/specification/sections/04-hooks.md

 #### Requirement 4.4.1

-> The API, Client and invocation **MUST** have a method for registering hooks which accepts `flag evaluation options`
+> The API, Client, Provider, and invocation **MUST** have a method for registering hooks.

 ```js
 OpenFeature.addHooks(new Hook1());